Truthful Mechanisms with Implicit Payment Computation: Multi-armed bandit mechanisms

 \begin{theorem} In the stochastic \MABprob, there is a mechanism $\mathcal{M}$ such that \begin{itemize} \item[(a)] $\mathcal{M}$ is {\bf\em ex-post truthful}, ex-post \noPositiveTransfers, and universally ex-post individually rational. \item[(b)] $\mathcal{M}$ has regret $R(T) = O(\sqrt{nT\log T})$ and $\delta$-gap regret $R_\delta(T) = O(\tfrac{n}{\delta} \log T)$. \end{itemize} \end{theorem}

 The theorem follows from Theorem~\ref{thm:MAB-truthful} (with $\mu = \frac{1}{T}$) if there exists an MAB allocation rule that is ex-post monotone and has the claimed regret bounds.
-To the best of our knowledge, such allocation rule is absent in the literature.
 Below we provide such allocation rule, called \newUCB.